sdBrinkmann/TrendDecomposition.jl/docs/src/index.md

 !!! info
 	This is a preliminary version of the documentation.
-	The package is also not feature complete until version 1.0, thus sometimes there are references to not yet implemented features such as forecasting.
+	The package is also not feature complete until version 1.0, thus sometimes there are references to not yet implemented features.

 TrendDecomposition.jl is a Julia package for decomposition of time series into trend and cycle components.
 More generally it provides both (stochastic) trend component estimation and forecasting, though not all methods are suitable for forecasting.